 - Share a meal with your hosts and taste authentic Canadian cuisine.

-- Receive the true value for money by having accommodation and meal options.
+- Receive good value for money by having accommodation and meal options.

 - Improve your language skills.